 Hogs Hole Apple Weekend at Red House

 Discover a weekend of all things apple at Red House.
-Explore the orchard, try unique heritage apple varieties and sip on hot mulled cider to celebrate Red House’s orchard past and present.
+Explore the garden, try unique heritage apple varieties and sip on hot mulled cider to celebrate Red House’s orchard.

 In 1859 William Morris bought a plot of land to build his forever home, Red House.
 The area was known as Hogs Hole and the land purchased was an ancient orchard with over 80 trees.
 Disturbing as few of them as possible, Morris went about creating his iconic red brick building which went on to inspire the Arts & Crafts movement.